thon94/autoencoders/README.md

 # autoencoders
-Autoencoder for classification - joint work with Nokis Bell Labs
+Autoencoder for classification - joint work with Nokia Bell Labs